swellaby/generator-swell/docs/VSTS-TASK.md

 - *instanceNameFormat* - This is the value that will be applied to your task once an instance has been added to a build/release definition.
 - *inputs* - The sample task created adds two sample inputs that show how to take string/text and numerical input for your task.

-#### vss-extension.json
-This is the file that defines your extension once published to the [VSTS Marketplace][vsts-marketplace-url].
-See the official [VSTS Extension manifest reference guide][vsts-extension-manifest-url] for more details about the content of the file and how it is used.
-We recommend that you update the following fields at a minimum in `vss-extension.json` in order to accurately define your own extension:

-- *name* - This will be defaulted to the value you gave to the generator for your app name.
-- *publisher* - This will be defaulted to the value you gave to the generator for your app author.
-It will need to map to the [VSTS publisher account][vsts-publisher-extension-url] you create on the VSTS Marketplace in order to be able to publish.
-- *tags* - Add whatever tags are applicable in order to accurately represent and categorize your extension
-- *gallery-flags* - This will be defaulted to a single flag: 'Preview'.
-If you choose to make your extension Paid then you will need to add the appropriate flags.
-When and if you decide to make your extension public/discoverable by others, then you will have to add the 'Public' flag.
-Note that you will have to get your [Publisher account verified][vsts-publicize-extension-url] in order to be able to publicise your extensions on the marketplace.

-### Task Source Code
+### Sample Task Source
-The generator provides you with a functional sample task that provides examples of doing common activities.
-It also includes corresponding unit tests for the sample task.
-You can modify these source files to build your own task, or you can delete them entirely

- This sample content shows various patterns and ways of performing activities within the VSTS build/release context.
-For example, how to retrieve input parameters, how to to interact with VSTS using the OAuth token, displaying information to users, failing or passing a task, using async/await, how to break up the functionality, and more.

-The initial task does two basic things:
-- retreive the input parameters from the user and do something with them
-- tell the user how many Team Projects exist in the VSTS account.

-The task source is broken into 3 different files under the `src` directory:
+The task source is broken into 3 different files within the task directory (`task/sampletask`) :

-- *task.ts*
+- `task.ts`
-- *task-logger.ts*
+- `task-wrapper.js`
-- *helper.ts*
+- `helper.ts`

 #### task.ts
 The `task.ts` file is the main entry point for execution of your task.
-It includes an import of the [vsts-task-lib][] library, which is used to interface directly with the VSTS build/release context.
+It includes an import of the [vsts-task-lib][vsts-task-lib-repo-url] library, which is used to interface directly with the VSTS build/release context.
 It will do things like access the user input parameters, display status/debug/error/etc. messages to the user, and ultimately determine whether or not the task should be marked as successful or failed.
 It will typically leverage other functions/classes/etc. defined in other files to do most of the work of the task.

 Note that `task.ts` exports a single function (`run`) and that the `task.ts` file does **_not_** contain any invocations of the `run` function (for example there is no `run();` anywhere).
 We do this so that it it is possible to actually run unit tests against the code within the `task.ts` file.
 It would be very difficult to do true unit tests if there were, because you could not easily control/stub/mock the external touchpoints.

-Instead, there is a `task-wrapper.js` file (in the root of your project) that will run the task.
+Instead, the `task-wrapper.js` file handles the actual execution of the task.

+#### task-wrapper.js

+This is a nearly empty file that exists only for starting your task within the VSTS build/release flow.
+The `task.json` file has the Node execution target set to this file, resulting in the equivalent of a `node task-wrapper.js` which executes your task.
+It exists so that the [Task source file][task-source-file] can be structured in such a way to easily facilitate unit testing.
+We use this pattern for all of our tasks so that we can fully unit test all of our task code.

 #### helper.ts
 The Helper class defined in the `helper.ts` file is a simple example of a helper class that provides some functionality which is consumed by `task.ts`.
 The class exposes a single method that provides the ability to determine the number of Team Projects that exist on the specified VSTS account.

-#### task-logger.ts

-The 'main.ts' file is the main executable that is called by the VSTS task runner engine.
-This is where build information, variables, etc. can be obtained by interacting with the VSTS task system.
-Think of this main file as the entry point to begin the process of executing your task.
-However, the bulk of the work for your task should be performed by other classes/files.
-This is demonstrated by the 'main.ts' file interacting with a Helper class defined in the 'helper.ts' file.

-The 'main.ts' shows how you can get inputs (via build variables and user defined parameter values), use those inputs to perform various operations, and display info/output.
-The 'helper.ts' file defines the Helper class which performs a couple of basic operations, while using ES6 promises: basic addition of two numbers and getting the number of Team Projects in the account by interacting with the VSTS APIs.

-![VSTS Task Main.ts][main.ts-img]

-![VSTS Task Helper.ts][helper.ts-img]

-### Unit Tests
+## Unit Tests
 The generator creates corresponding suites of tests for the aforementioned example classes/files, along with all the basic plumbing.
 This plumbing allows you to run the tests from an npm script as well as directly through a gulp task.
 You can find more details about the tests, code coverage, and more in
 [the common testing documentation][boilerplate-testing-section].
 Note that running the tests will automatically transpile your code for you, so there is no need to run any tasks manually